wujunyi792/swagger-generate/README.md

 - **Integrated Debugging**: The generated Swagger UI can be used directly for service debugging, supporting both HTTP and RPC modes.
 - **Hertz and Kitex Integration**: Provides seamless documentation generation and debugging support for [Hertz](https://github.com/cloudwego/hertz) and [Kitex](https://github.com/cloudwego/kitex).
 - **Flexible Annotation Support**: Allows extending the generated Swagger documentation through annotations, supporting OpenAPI annotations such as `openapi.operation`, `openapi.schema`, etc.
+- **IDL Conversion**: Supports converting Swagger documents into Protobuf or Thrift IDL files, making it easier for developers to switch between different frameworks.

 ## Installation